kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 :::tip TL;DR: The key takeaways from this post are:
 - **Two design decisions when preparing a RAG-U system are (i) "What additional data" to put in prompts; and (ii) "How to store and fetch" the additional data.**: Explored options for types of additional data include chunks of texts, full documents, or automatically extracted triples from documents.
 There are different ways to store and fetch this additional data, such as use of vector indices.
 Many combinations of this design space are not yet explored.
 - **Standard RAG-U**: A common design point, which I will call the standard RAG-U, is to add chunks of documents as additional data and store them in a vector index.
-I found some of the most technically deep and intersting future work directions in this space, e.g., extending vectors to matrices.
+I found some of the most technically deep and interesting future work directions in this space, e.g., extending vectors to matrices.
 - **An envisioned role for KGs in a RAG-U system is as a means to link chunks of text:** If chunks can be linked to entities in an existing KG, then one can connect chunks to each other through the relationships in KG.
 These connections can be exploited to retrieve more relevant chunks.
 This is a promising direction but its potential benefits should be subjected to rigorously evaluation, e.g., as major SIGIR publications evaluate a new retrieval technique.
 It won't pick up through commercial blog posts.